Udhul/SAM-Batcher/docs/annotation_workflow_progress.md

   reverts to `unprocessed`.
 - **Image Pool Refresh**: Status update events now trigger the image pool to reload so changes are visible immediately.
 - **Bug Fix**: Removing the final mask layer now correctly changes the image status back to `unprocessed`.
+- **Status Toggles**: The annotation view now has "Ready" and "Skip" switches to update image status, dispatching refresh events.

 ## Partially Implemented / In Progress
 - **Active Image State**: `main.js` keeps a basic `activeImageState` with loaded